 Copper Water Test Kit Test Chart

-Ingesting of high levels of copper can cause sickness including vomiting, diarrhea, nausea, and headaches.
-Exposure to high levels of copper over a long period can cause kidney damage, liver damage and consumption of extremely high levels of copper can cause death.
+Ingesting high copper levels can cause sickness, including vomiting, diarrhea, nausea, and headaches.
+Exposure to high copper levels over a long period can cause kidney damage, liver damage and consumption of extremely high levels of copper can cause death.

-Our Copper Test Kit has been designed to detect extremely low levels of copper in water.
+Our Copper Test Kit has been designed to detect deficient levels of copper in water.